 The attendants reviewed the progress of the RAMI analyses of the ITER plant systems.
-14 analyses having been completed, 4 are currently being performed, and 13 remain to be done before end of 2010.
-All participants agreed on the crucial importance of the involvement of the Domestic Agencies and renewed their support for the updated ITER RAMI Analysis Program.
+Fully 14 analyses having been completed, 4 are currently being performed, and 13 remain to be done before end of 2010.
+All participants agreed on the crucial importance of the involvement of the Domestic Agencies and renewed their support for the updated ITER RAMI analysis program.

 In addition to the RAMI, the Board worked on the definition of a standardization process that aims to reduce the cost of constructing, operating and maintaining the machine while improving its availability for the experimental program.
 A draft Standardization Work Plan was prepared for a shortlist of selected major components to be analyzed in priority by dedicated expert working groups.